 Drawing inspiration from their heritage track shoe line, Saucony introduced the Saucony Bullet.
 The Bullet is a minimal shoe geared more toward the casual lifestyle crowd and could serve as a running shoe in a pinch.

 - Sleek, well designed minimalist design.

-- Shoe is fashion friendly and has a cool factor.
+- The shoes are fashionet friendly and have a cool factor.

-- Upper is extremely comfortable and durable to long periods of wear.
+- The Upper is extremely comfortable and durable to long periods of wear.